oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 > formats and the underlying communication architecture_

 A key term in the above is "encoding-independent".
-An IM defines the essential content of entities used in computing, independently of how those entities are represented (i.e., serialized) for communication or storage.
+An IM defines the essential content of messages used in computing, independently of how those messages are represented (i.e., serialized) for communication or storage.
 IMs are used to define and generate physical data models, validate information instances, and enable lossless translation across data formats.